tatianegercina/FinTech/01-Lesson-Plans/03-Python/1/LessonPlan.md

   * Each cell label in Excel serves as a variable; for example, A1, B1, C1.

-  * Each cell has a name (e.g., 'A1'), a value (e.g., 5), and a type (int).
+  * Each cell has a name (e.g., 'A1'), a value (e.g., 5), and a type (integer).

-* Variables allow us to name our data in ways that make it easier to understand and use in code.
-For example, computers don't care if you name a string of text characters something like `first_name`, but this does hold a lot of meaning for a person reading the code.
+* Variables allow us to name our data in ways that make it easier to understand and use in code, and provides the freedom of choice in regards to variable names.
+For example, computers allow us to name a string of text characters something like `first_name` or `first_nm`.
+Either way works, and both provide meaning for a person reading the code.

 * Variables have three main operations: create, put, and retrieve.